 - Right to indicate that the organization is officially registered and recognized by the university.

-- Right to distribute organizational literature under conditions specified by the policy for the Distribution of Printed Materials and Subsection 6 (in the Student Guidelines) of the Student Organizations Policy.
+- Right to distribute organizational literature under conditions specified by the policy for the Posting & Distribution of Printed Materials in the Student Guidelines.

 - Right to hold profit-making activities and to solicit funds for organizational activities in accordance with university regulations.